Keep Me Safe

 12 x 7.25 x 3.5 in

 Probably one of the most difficult aspects of the human person to preserve is one's heart.
 The heart is the nucleus from which all human behaviors, desires, and speech are derived.
-Yet the heart is also most attacked by the world and the Enemy, and once it begins to lose its purity and goodness, the products of one's heart can have dangerous consequences for both others and one's own inner life.
-As such, despite all that we may face and experience in this world, we ought to preserve and care for our hearts as much as possible- for nothing can flourish from a hopeless and decayed source.
+Yet the heart is also most attacked by the world and the Enemy, and once it begins to lose its purity and goodness, the products of the heart can have dangerous consequences for both others and one's own inner life.
+As such, despite all that we may face and experience in this world, we ought to preserve and care for our hearts as much as possible, for nothing good can flourish from a hopeless, decayed source.

 This sculpture attempts to communicate the heart's plea to be kept safe and impenetrable from the darkness of the world.
-The outside of this heart is coated with a blackened, almost metallic surface- this illustrates the long-term effects caused by worldly disturbances and fears, which attempt to discourage and mar the inner goodness and peace all long to retain in their hearts.
-Even more, the flowers, leaves, and butterflies around the heart have turned black, for it is extremely difficult to not have even a single part of one's heart not disturbed by the world.
-Yet this opened heart exposes a white inner core, symbolizing that goodness and purity has still been preserved, and the origami dove hanging in the center prominently displays the continued presence of peace.
-Furthermore, there is a blackened olive branch entering the superior vena cava, where, anatomically, is where blood enters the heart; likewise, the darkness of the world attempts to seep into the heart and fill it with that kind of "blood."
-However, emerging from the aorta, where blood leaves the heart, is a golden lily, which contrastingly illustrates that the goodness and richness of one's heart can flow out to the outside world.
+The outside of the heart is coated with a blackened, almost charred metallic surface- this illustrates the long-term effects caused by worldly disturbances and influences, which attempt to discourage and mar the inner goodness and peace of the heart.
+Even more, the flowers, leaves, and butterflies around the heart have turned black, for it is extremely difficult to not have even a single part of one's heart undisturbed by the world.
+Yet this opened heart exposes a white inner core, symbolizing that goodness and purity have still been preserved, and the dove hanging in the center prominently displays the continued presence of peace.
+Furthermore, there is a blackened olive branch entering the superior vena cava, where, anatomically, blood enters the heart; likewise, the darkness of the world attempts to seep into the heart and fill it with its own kind of "blood."
+However, emerging from the aorta, where blood leaves the heart, is a golden lily, which contrastingly illustrates that the goodness and purity of one's heart can, in fact, flow out to, and influence, the outside world.